Frank Middleton

-Frank Middleton Jr. (born October 25, 1974) is a former American college and professional football player who was an offensive guard for eight seasons in the NFL during the 1990s and early 2000s.
-Middleton played college football for the Fort Scott Community College in Kansas and the University of Arizona.
-He was drafted in the 3rd round (63rd pick overall) of the 1997 NFL Draft, and played professionally for the Tampa Bay Buccaneers and Oakland Raiders.
+Frank Middleton Jr. (born October 25, 1974) is an American former professional football player who was an offensive guard for eight seasons in the National Football League (NFL) during the 1990s and early 2000s.
+Middleton played college football for the Arizona Wildcats.
+He was selected in the third round of the 1997 NFL draft with the 63rd overall pick, and played professionally for the Tampa Bay Buccaneers and Oakland Raiders.

 Early life

 Middleton was born in Beaumont, Texas ad graduated from West Brook Senior High School, where he was an All-American, All-State and all-conference prep star as a two-way lineman.
 He lettered three times in football and was on Texas Football's Top-50 List.